 Even if you don’t like the ones that I suggest, I would strongly recommend putting your horse on something if you would list him or her in this category.
 You can always – and you should always – talk to your vet for guidance.

 It is almost inevitable, as with high performance human athletes, that horses who are very active will eventually develop joint issues unless they receive treatment.
 And as with anything else, but especially with joint issues, preventative care is always best.

 Or the heavier duty version if your horse doesn’t respond:

-I prefer the Cosequin ASU Plus because it doesn’t include Manganese, which is present in quite a large quantity in the Cosequin ASU.
+I prefer the Cosequin ASU Plus because it doesn’t include manganese, which is present in quite a large quantity in the Cosequin ASU.
 Unless you know that your horse needs that much for some reason, I would stick to the Plus.

 To manganese or not to manganese

 The only thing I would consider adding to Cosequin in this case is an independent collagen supplement, especially if you think that your horse may already have some damage.
-And definitely get if your horse isn’t responding to the Cosequin (see non responsive & damage control sections below).
+And definitely get some if your horse isn’t responding to the Cosequin (see non responsive & damage control sections below).

 For preventative measures

 If you are only working your horse lightly or moderately now but you think you are going to be working your horse harder in the future, it’s better to invest in a preventative supplement sooner rather than later.
 Especially if your horse is already moderately to very active.